 Exceptions to the debt settlement as income rule

 The good news is there are several circumstances when the IRS cannot peg a tax bill on your forgiven debt.
-The bad news is that most of those exceptions don’t apply to unsecured debt, which is what debt settlements are typically made of.
+The bad news is that most of those exceptions don’t apply to unsecured debt.
 Here are the cliff notes on forgiven debt exclusions.
 Stay with me to the end.
 I saved the one that is most likely to apply to debt settlements for last.

 - You discharged the debt in bankruptcy.

-- Your student loans were cancelled as part of an agreement to work in a certain profession or for a particular employer.
+- Your student loans were canceled as part of an agreement to work in a certain profession or for a particular employer.

 - You’re a farmer.
-Farmers have several avenues to claim a break on forgiven debt.
+Farmers have several avenues to claim a break on the forgiven debt.

-- The cancelled debt was on your main residence.
+- The canceled debt was on your main residence.

 - The forgiven debt is a gift.
 Needless to say, this is unusual, because creditors can’t claim a tax break on gifts.